Academic Policies and Procedures for Graduate Students[ top ]

 Determination of Academic Standing

-A cumulative grade-point average (GPA) of at least 3.0 is required for a graduate degree.
+A cumulative grade-point average of at least 3.0 is required for a graduate degree.
 To maintain satisfactory academic progress, students are required to earn a minimum grade-point average of 3.0 in all courses that the Graduate School counts toward a degree.
+Students in the PharmD program in the SOPPS must earn a minimum grade-point average of 2.50.
 The Graduate School may sever a student, when in the estimation of the dean of the Graduate School (or the dean's designee), the student is not maintaining a satisfactory grade-point average, as required for graduation.

 Graduate students may also be severed from the Graduate School for not meeting other academic requirements, such as not passing required exams or not meeting required program deadlines.
 In this case, graduate students may be severed by action of the dean of the Graduate School (or the dean's designee) on recommendation of the departmental graduate committee with endorsement by the department chair, or by the school/college graduate committee with endorsement by the dean of the school/college, if it appears that the student is not making satisfactory progress toward the degree and it is unlikely that requirements for the degree will be satisfactorily completed.